 As companies around the globe turn to remote work in the wake of COVID-19, it’s become a necessity to develop best practices for interviewing virtually.
-Video interviews offer plenty of benefits aside from social distancing, meaning that the right tools and procedures can help streamline the interview process for employers.
+Video interviews offer plenty of benefits aside from social distancing, meaning that the right tools, ice breakers for virtual meetings, and procedures can help streamline the interview process for employers.

 Even prior to the pandemic, remote work was becoming much more commonplace.
 In fact, a 2019 survey found that 62% of full-time employees work remotely at some frequency, whether once per month, once per week, or on a regular basis.
 But, regardless of how often your team members work from home, conducting virtual interviews can help reduce hiring costs, reduce hiring time, and help reduce bias by standardizing the questions and the process.